No. 17 Buckeyes need late layup to beat Akron 67-66

-COLUMBUS, Ohio (AP)Zed Key hit a layup with less than a second left to give No. 17 Ohio State a 67-66 win over Akron on Tuesday night in the season opener for both teams.
+COLUMBUS, Ohio (AP) — Zed Key saved No. 17 Ohio State from a season-opening embarrassment, catching a sharp pass from freshman Malachi Branham in the paint and laying in a buzzer-beater to give the Buckeyes a 67-66 win over Akron on Tuesday night.

-Ali Ali hit a step-back 3-pointer and a foul shot to put Akron up 66-65 with 6 seconds left in a game that was tied six times in the second half.
+Akron was in position for the upset thanks to Ali Ali, who was fouled on a step-back 3-pointer and converted the four-point play to put the Zips ahead 66-65 with 6 seconds left in a game that was tied six times in the second half.

-The Buckeyes inbounded the ball after a timeout, and freshman Malaki Branham got it inside to Key, who banked it in to seal the win.

 E.J.
 Liddell led Ohio State with 25 points and 11 rebounds, but fouled out on Ali’s late 3-pointer.
-Key had a career-high 14 points.
+Key had a career-high 14 points and touched off the opening-night victory celebration with the game-winning layup.

+“It was exciting.
+I couldn’t breathe,” Key said.
+“It was really exciting.”

 Ohio State went 4 of 14 from 3-point range and shot just 36.7% in the second half.